DevelopedByAleks/DevelopedByAleks/README.md

 ## ⚡ Fun Facts

 - 🐶 I’m obsessed with dogs.
 One day, I’ll have two, and they’ll probably judge my code.
-- 🌄 I run trails and snowboard to recharge my creativity.
+- 🌄 I run trails and hit the road on my bike to recharge my creativity.
 Nature > coffee (most of the time).
 - 🚗 Road trips are my love language.
 Bonus points if I can brainstorm app ideas along the way.
 - **Dream username**: Something like *CyberAlexLegend77* (but sadly, that’s taken).